-Unit-1 Number of lectures Title of the unit: Introduction to Product design = 10 in product design Design for surmess and rigidity.
+Unit-1 Number of lectures Title of the unit: Introduction to Product design = 10 in product desig in product design Design for stiffness and rigidity.
 Unit - 2 Number of lectures Title of the unit: Principles and evaluation methods 10

 Introduction to Product design: Asimow's Model - Product design practice in Industry - Strength consideration in product design- Design for stiffness and rigidity.